 Even though this insurance type isn’t as specific in terms of policies and coverage as the other insurances stated in this article, it is still a viable option for some businesses that do not require specific needs for their companies.
 And in the scheme of things, general claims that can bring forth punitive damages can happen quite unexpectedly in any company.
 So getting your company insured by business liability insurance is still a wise option for you.

 Employment Practices Liability Insurance

 It is a known fact that workplace misconduct is commonplace.
 So this coverage protects you and your partners from litigations developing from workplace misconduct.
-This includes wrongful termination, discrimination, and harassment (physical, psychological, power abuse, sexual and etc.), deprivation of job opportunities, contract breach, employee mismanagement, and many more.
+This includes wrongful termination, discrimination, harassment (physical, psychological, power abuse, sexual, etc.), deprivation of job opportunities, contract breach, employee mismanagement, and many more.

 Employment Practices Liability insurance (EPLI).
 This insurance can be sold as separate liability insurance but it is usually packaged with other management liability policies.

 This insurance will also save and prevent you from long and taxing legal processes, feuds, and company disputes